What’s the Pomodoro Technique and how can it help you get more done?

 There is one more thing about the Pomodoro Technique that is vital here.
 It’s an added bonus that may surprise and delight you.

-At the end of every 25-minute block you get to take a break.
+At the end of every 25-minute block, you get to take a break.
 Yes, that’s the Pomodoro deal – work for 25 minutes, have a 5-minute break.
 Or work for four blocks and have a 30-minute break.

 Neuroscience is telling us that our brains are not machines.
 They do not work well revving at the same pace all day.
 It’s much better for your energy, effort and ultimately focus and results to take regular breaks.
-The Pomodoro Technique has this built in.
+The Pomodoro Technique has this built-in.

-Let’s be clear what a break means.
-According to your brain, sitting down at your desk for 25 minutes working on your laptop and then switching to Facebook for five minutes while still sitting at the same desk at the same laptop is not a break.
+Let’s be clear about what a break means.
+According to your brain, sitting down at your desk for 25 minutes working on your laptop and then switching to Facebook for five minutes while still sitting at the same desk with the same laptop is not a break.
 To your brain, that’s the same activity.

 A break means getting up out of your chair and doing a different activity.
 You need to move.
 You might have heard the saying ‘sitting is the new smoking’.
 Sitting down for long periods of time – over 30-60 minutes in a single sitting – is not good for your health.

-Your break is when you stand up, walk out of your work area and make coffee, go to the toilet, or my personal favorite when I’m working at home – do the dishes or some piece of housework that would otherwise not have been done at all.
+Your break is when you stand up, walk out of your work area and make coffee, go to the toilet, or my personal favourite when I’m working at home – do the dishes or some piece of housework that would otherwise not have been done at all.

-How long is a Pomodoro Session?
+How long is a Pomodoro Technique Session?

 For me, I almost always stick to the 25-minutes sessions.
 This works for me.

 I know other people who have extended their sessions to 45 minutes and even 60 minutes.
-By all means explore what works for you.
+By all means, explore what works for you.
 But remember, the point is to do a focused sprint for a short period of time, followed by a break.